 Breakfast, lunch, and dinner will be included for you at the lodge today.
 You will have the day free to participate in optional activities at the lodge (not included).

-BRIEFING 4: Paul Maley will describe his plans for future expeditions he will lead for solar eclipses, Northern Lights and other astronomical phenomena through 2031.
+BRIEFING 4: Paul Maley will describe his plans for future expeditions he will lead for solar eclipses, Northern Lights and other astronomical phenomena.

 Aurora during our November 2014 Alaska tour.
 Lynn Palmer photo.